Please contact us if you have any questions regarding the Academic Catalog

 In addition to the general requirements listed above, applicants should have satisfactorily completed the following: four years of high school English, algebra I, algebra II, plane geometry, a laboratory science (e.g., chemistry, physics, biology), and drafting (recommended for students entering Architectural Technology).

 Applicants must also fulfill specific requirements, depending on the program to which they are applying.
-Please refer to the CPCE academic programs section to see if your program has specific requirements.
+Please refer to the CPCE academic programs section starting on page 150 to see if your program has specific requirements.
 Applicants to professional certificate programs are required to submit an application as well as a current resume.
 A $50 application fee is required for applicants to all programs.

 CPCE program applicants must complete an online math placement test no later than one full week prior to the start of the semester and before registering for MATH225, College Mathematics A. Applicants who receive transfer credit for MATH225 or who have been advised to enroll in Basic Algebra (MATH120) are not required to complete the test.
 Each section of the exam will only be given to a student once a semester.